rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

 ### Who should read this?

-- Do you need to create an index pattern in Kibana and mark it as the default programmatically (so that your users aren’t faced with an extraneous choice)?
+- Do you need to create an index pattern in Kibana and mark it as the default programmatically (so that your users don’t face an extraneous choice)?
 - Have you been tasked with provisioning canned queries in Kibana?
 - Did an Amazon Elasticsearch Service version upgrade cause your default index patterns to stop defaulting?
 In other words, did an unofficial method of